ndepalma/ndepalma.github.io/_research/205-CeilingBot.markdown

 ---
 layout: post
-title:  "Ceiling Bot [Closed]"
+title:  "Ceiling bot [Closed]"
 thumb: ceil-thumb.gif
 num: 205
 categories: always-on, ambient, ceiling, mobile
 excerpt: Ceiling bot was a project in *always on* ambient intelligence.
-In other words, how do you build a robot that uses wall power and not batteries, while still remaining mobile and actuated.
-The key insight being is that we pick the most architecturally vacant part of a building.
+How will engineers one day build a robot that utilizes continuous power while still remaining mobile and actuated?
+Our idea was to run the robot on walls and ceilings.
 ---